Stage Left Theatre Company

 ShakesBeer: Choose Your Own Adventure

-The next endeavor by Stage Left was “ShakesBeer: Choose Your Own Adventure Featuring Hamlet” which was performed on three nights in June and July of 2017.
+The next endeavor by Stage Left was “ShakesBeer: Choose Your Own Adventure Featuring Hamlet” which was performed on three nights.
 This production featured an abridged, modern-language version of Hamlet where the audience was be able to make choices throughout the show that affected the outcome and made each performance unique.
 Held at The Mitten Bar in downtown Ludington, the event included free admission and a portion of sales from The Mitten and neighboring establishments, Barley & Rye and Sportsmans, were donated to Stage Left.

 Stratford on the Avenue Theatre Festival

-The Stratford on the Avenue Theatre Festival is the company’s signature event and is used by Stage Left to raise money for other programming, such as Youth Theatre Workshops, acting workshops, and a potential educational scholarship fund.
+The Stratford on the Avenue Theatre Festival is the company’s signature event and is used by Stage Left to raise money for other programming, such as Youth Theatre Workshops, acting workshops, and their scholarship fund.

 Whose Tragedy is it Anyway?